-Candidates who conduct research before the interview are likely to be more successful, because they remove the burden from the interviewer in needing to explain their company and industry.
-The interviewer can then spend more time in better understanding the candidate’s fit for the role.
+Candidates who conduct research before the interview are likely to be more successful, because they remove the burden from the interviewer in needing to explain their and industry.
+The interviewer can then spend more time in better understanding the candidate's fit for the role.

 Even more significantly, this pre-work pays dividends throughout the interview process.
 By being knowledgeable about the role, the company, and the industry, you'll save time in every interview, and you'll consistently present a strong first impression across all of your interviewers.

-Given that product manager interviews are so competitive, take the initiative to conduct pre-interview research about the company that you’ll be interviewing for.
+Given that product manager interviews are so competitive, take the initiative to conduct pre-interview research about the that you'll be interviewing for.

-Not only will you make a stronger impression on your interviewers, but also you’ll have the opportunity to determine whether you truly want to spend the next few years of your life in understanding and further developing this particular company within this particular industry.
+Not only will you make a stronger impression on your interviewers, but also you'll have the opportunity to determine whether you truly want to spend the next few years of your life in understanding and further developing this particular within this particular industry.

 Assuming I've convinced you that pre-interview research is valuable, let's break down this discussion into two parts: 1) what to research and 2) how to research.